 The innermost intercostal muscles (intercostales intimi) are the lateral group.
 They are insignificant superiorly, becoming increasingly more prominent inferiorly.
 Their oblique fibers are parallel to the internal intercostal muscles and their origin and insertion are on the internal surface of the rib above and below.

-Well-developed only in the lower, posterior thorax, subcostal muscles have their aponeurotic origins at the internal surface of the rib, at the angle, and aponeurotic insertions into the internal surface two to three ribs below.
+Well-developed only in the lower, posterior thorax, subcostal muscles have their aponeurotic origins at the internal surface of the rib, near the angle, and aponeurotic insertions into the internal surface two to three ribs below.
 Some of the muscles may insert into the vertebral body or psoas major.

 The neurovascular bundle, located in the costal groove in the undersurface of each rib, between the internal intercostal muscle and innermost intercostal muscle, supplies much of the innervation and vascular supply to the thoracic wall.
 The neurovascular bundle is arranged as Vein, Artery and Nerve, from the most superior to the most inferior.
 An easy way to remember that is to use a mnemonic VAN.

 The lateral cutaneous and anterior cutaneous nerves are segmental sensory nerves of the superficial soft tissues of the thorax that pierce the intercostal muscles at each level and join their corresponding intercostal nerve.
 The exception is the short 1st intercostal nerve, which typically has no cutaneous branches.
 Instead, the spinal nerve divides into a superior branch that joins the brachial plexus, and an inferior, intercostal branch that continues on the inner surface of the 1st rib.